fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

       <li>Standard: better performance; the order message can be implemented; message can be duplicated; can use message group ID to process the message in order based on the group; unlimited throughput; unlimited throughput</li>
     </ul>
   </li>
+  <li>In scenarios of real-time should use Kinesis instead of SQS</li>
 </ul>

 <p style="text-align: justify;"><b>DLQ</b> (Dead-Letter Queues):</p>